Eschatologue/CM_wiki/docs/spells/1st-level.md

 The trap triggers when a Small, Medium, or Large creature moves onto the ground or the floor in the spell's radius.
 That creature must succeed on a Dexterity Saving Throw or be magically hoisted into the air, leaving it hanging upside down 3 feet above the ground or the floor.
 The creature is restrained there until the spell ends.

 A restrained creature can make a Dexterity Saving Throw at the end of each of its turns, ending the effect on itself on a success.
-Alternatively, the creature or someone else who can reach it can use an action to make an Intelligence (Arcana) check against your spell save DC.
+Alternatively, the creature or someone else who can reach it can use an :rsc-action: **Action** to make an Intelligence (Arcana) check against your spell save DC.
 On a success, the restrained effect ends.

 After the trap is triggered, the spell ends when no creature is restrained by it.